jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 └── variables.pkr.hcl
 ```

 - The `certs` folder holds the Base64-encoded PEM-formatted certificate of my [internal Certificate Authority](/ldaps-authentication-tanzu-community-edition/#prequisite) which will be automatically installed in the provisioned VM's trusted certificate store.
-I could also include additional root or intermediate certificates as needed, just as long as the file names end in `*.cer` (we'll see why later).
-- The `data` folder stores files used for [generating the `cloud-init` configuration](#user-datapkrtplhcl) that will be used for the OS installation and configuration.
+- The `data` folder stores files for [generating the `cloud-init` configuration](#user-datapkrtplhcl) that will automate the OS installation and configuration.
-- `packer_cache` keeps the SSH private key that Packer will use for logging in to the provisioned VM post-install.
 - The `scripts` directory holds a [collection of scripts](#post_install_scripts) used for post-install configuration tasks.
 Sure, I could just use a single large script, but using a bunch of smaller ones helps keep things modular and easy to reuse elsewhere.
 - `variables.pkr.hcl` declares [all of the variables](#variablespkrhcl) which will be used in the Packer build, and sets the default values for some of them.
 - `ubuntu-k8s.auto.pkrvars.hcl` [assigns values](#ubuntu-k8sautopkrvarshcl) to those variables.
 This is where most of the user-facing options will be configured, such as usernames, passwords, and environment settings.